Hyundai Dynasty

+Overview

 The Dynasty was produced in Ulsan, South Korea and it was discontinued in 2005.
 The Dynasty was the top level flagship at its introduction, but it was a front wheel drive vehicle.
 It featured higher level of luxury equipment and was available in extended length versions to differentiate it from the Grandeur models.
 The 2.5-litre V6 engine produces 167 PS at 6000 rpm, while the larger 3 and 3.5-liter engines offered 205 and 225 PS at 6000 and 5500 rpm respectively.
 The claimed outputs later dropped to 162, 194 and 210 PS, and the 3-liter engine eventually dropped to 185 PS.

 When the joint luxury flagship Mitsubishi Proudia/Hyundai Equus was introduced in April 1999, the flagship designation was removed from the Dynasty and sales suffered.
 The 3.5-litre engine was discontinued at this time.

 With the introduction of a separate marketing channel for the rear-drive Genesis Motors, the market segment position formally filled by the front-wheel drive Dynasty was replaced by the Hyundai Aslan.